wadearnold/docs/docs/tutorials/paygate.md

 $ cd paygate
 $ docker-compose up -d
 ```

 That's it!
 Your PayGate endpoint should be accessible at `http://localhost:8082`.
-For a more advanced setup using clustering see below.
+You can verify paygate is running with `curl http://localhost:8082/ping` and monitor the health with `curl http://localhost:9092/live`.

 ### Running PayGate using Kubernetes (Advanced)